Are real or fake Christmas trees better for the environment? |

 Some of the other most notable cons of fake trees that will make you think twice about them are:

-• High Carbon Footprint– Often, the artificial trees you get from big box stores are mass-produced in factories in China.
+- High Carbon Footprint– Often, the artificial trees you get from big box stores are mass-produced in factories in China.
 From production to shipping logistics alone, this means high carbon fuel emissions, the biggest culprit behind climate change.

-• Risks Of Exposure to Harmful Chemicals and PVCs – Yes, fake trees are coated in flame retardant chemicals, minimizing the possibility that they’ll catch fire.
+- Risks Of Exposure to Harmful Chemicals and PVCs – Yes, fake trees are coated in flame retardant chemicals, minimizing the possibility that they’ll catch fire.
 Still, these same substances can also be toxic and carcinogenic, especially to children.

-• Not Recyclable – Trees made from non-biodegradable PVC will never decompose and are difficult to recycle and so they frequently end up in landfills, making garbage and land pollution even worse.
+- Not Recyclable – Trees made from non-biodegradable PVC will never decompose and are difficult to recycle and so they frequently end up in landfills, making garbage and land pollution even worse.

 The Most Eco-Friendly Way to Celebrate Christmas

-Enjoy time with the family decorating for Christmas
+Enjoy time with the family decorating for Christmas |

 Fake or real — go for the real deal if an allergy is not an issue.
 Make sure you get it from a local, sustainable tree farm that does not use pesticides and offers hassle-free ways to compost your tree after the holidays.
-Or better yet, go the extra mile by getting a potted live tree, like the Norfolk Island Pine, that you can take care of indoors as a houseplant and glam up come to Christmastime.
+Or better yet, go the extra mile by getting a potted live tree, like the Norfolk Island Pine, that you can take care of indoors as a houseplant and glam up come to Christmas time.

-On the other hand, if, for some reason, you really want to get a fake tree, make an effort to invest in a high-quality product that will last for many Christmasses, or shop preloved faux trees from vintage shops or thrift stores to lower your carbon footprint.
+On the other hand, if, for some reason, you really want to get a fake tree, make an effort to invest in a high-quality product that will last for many Christmases, or shop preloved faux trees from vintage shops or thrift stores to lower your carbon footprint.

 Lastly, you can also use your imagination and create your own DIY Christmas tree using organic or recyclable materials, like old cardboard boxes.
 That will definitely be a fun bonding activity for the whole family.